70 Ophiuchi

-70 Ophiuchi is a binary star system located 16.6 light years away from the Earth.
+70 Ophiuchi (p Ophiuchi) is a binary star system located 16.7 light-years away from the Earth.
 It is in the constellation Ophiuchus.
 At magnitude 4 it appears as a dim star visible to the unaided eye away from city lights.

 History

-In the Ptolemy's 2nd-century Almagest star catalogue this star system is listed as a 4th magnitude star, the 28th (or 4th outside the constellation figure) in Ophiuchus.
+In Ptolemy's 2nd-century Almagest star catalogue this star system is listed as a 4th magnitude star, the 28th (or 4th outside the constellation figure) in Ophiuchus.
 It is star No. 261 in this catalogue.

 This star system was first catalogued as a binary star by William Herschel in the late 18th century in his study of binary stars.
 Herschel proved that this system is a gravitationally bound binary system where the two stars orbit around a common center of mass.
 This was an important contribution to the proof that Newton's law of universal gravitation applied to objects beyond the Solar System.

-He commented at the time that there was a possible third unseen companion affecting the orbit of the two visible stars.
+This star was once considered part of the obsolete constellation Taurus Poniatovii, but after the International Astronomical Union officially recognized constellations, it was placed in Ophiuchus.